emberjs/rfcs/text/0000-prefetch-hook.md

 # Alternatives

 - Provide something like `Router#willTransition`, but that is triggered on redirects, so this can be built as an addon.
 It could be triggered on either all transitions (`Router#willChangeURL`?) or only redirects (`Router#willRedirect`? to supplement `willTransition`).
+Otherwise, building this as an addon must change the functionality of `Router#willTransition` in order to function properly.

 # Unresolved questions

-- Should the new method be named `asyncModelFor` instead of `prefetched`?
+- Is there a use case for the API to include a method like `modelFor`, but for `prefetch`? (`prefetchedFor`/`asyncModelFor`)